adelowo/portfolio/_posts/2018-10-10-drone-ci-to-deploy-a-jekyll-site.md

 ### Drone CI

-Drone is a continous integration (s/integration/delivery) server written in Golang.
+Drone is a continuous integration (s/integration/delivery) server written in Golang.
 But the most interesting thing is it's Docker usage.
 All build pipelines are executed in a container, makes perfect sense.